-These and similar, and perhaps more severe, disruptions in our operations could have a material adverse effect on our business, results of operations, cash flows, financial condition and/or prospects.
+These and similar, and perhaps more severe, disruptions in our operations could materially harm our business, financial condition, results of operations, and prospects.

-The global pandemic of COVID-19 continues to evolve rapidly.
+The global pandemic of COVID-19 continues to evolve.
 The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, our clinical trials, healthcare systems or the global economy as a whole.
-However, these effects could have a material impact on our operations, and we continue to monitor the COVID-19 situation closely.
+However, the effects of COVID-19 pandemic and other pandemics that might arise in the future could have a material impact on our operations, and we continue to monitor the COVID-19 situation closely.
 Finally, initially, the outbreak of COVID-19 led to steep declines in the Dow Industrial Average and other domestic and international stock indices at the end of February and during March and April 2020.
-While the markets have rebounded since then, recent concerns over the "Delta variant" and the "Omicron variant" and the impact they may have on the United States and global economies, have led to "risk-off" sessions in the global markets.

 The trading prices for our ADS and the shares of other biopharmaceutical and biotechnology companies have been highly volatile as a result of the COVID-19 pandemic and the trading prices for our ADSs could continue to experience high volatility.
-As a result, we may face difficulties raising additional capital through sales of our ADSs or any such sales may be on unfavorable terms.
-In addition, a recession, depression or other sustained adverse market event resulting from the spread of the COVID-19 could materially and adversely affect our business and the value of our ADSs.
+As a result, we have and may continue to face difficulties raising additional capital through sales of our ADSs or any such sales may be on unfavorable terms.
+In addition, a recession, depression or other sustained adverse market event resulting from COVID-19 could materially and adversely affect our business and the value of our ADSs.